 The Covid-19 pandemic, the energy crisis, debt problems and political instability have nearly eliminated progress in Africa on reducing the number of people without access to electricity since its peak in 2013.
 Today there are around 600 million people without access to electricity in Africa (Figure 5.11), and they constitute around 80% of the global population without access.
 Although preliminary data suggest that the number of people without access in Africa might stabilise in 2023 after three years of increases, efforts need to scale up quickly to reach global access goals.
 The STEPS sees leading countries such as Côte d'Ivoire, Kenya, Ghana and Senegal reach or get very close to their targets, but the number of those without electricity access continue to rise in many others.
-While utility debts and supply chain constraints have slowed grid electricity access investment, solar home systems sales rose to record levels in 2022 and contributed to half of the increase of people with access in sub-Saharan Africa in 2022.
+While utility debts and supply chain constraints have slowed grid electricity access investment, solar home systems sales rose to record levels in 2022.
 Solar home systems now provide access to electricity to more than 8% of households in sub-Saharan Africa that have access, and they are set to play an increasingly important role this decade in providing first-time access to households in Africa.